 2. So how do we kick off the application form?
 We wanted to point out why Typeform is such a great company to work for and highlight the opportunities for career development.
 So we created a Welcome screen where we embedded our Life at Typeform video.

-5. We use an Email block so we have a way to get in touch with the applicant.
+5. We use an Email question so we have a way to get in touch with the applicant.
 We added a description to assure the applicant that we won’t start bombarding them with marketing materials.

 9. We give our applicants the option of giving us a little video introduction if they wish.
 But we want everyone to be comfortable with the process, so we make this video request optional.

 10. This means adding Logic Jump (a Pro feature) to our questions.
 If the applicant says “Yes, I do want to upload video”, we send them to a file upload screen, and if they say “No”, we skip the video upload question and go directly to the next question.
-Set up the question blocks like this:
+Set up the question like this:

 11. Now add your Logic Jumps as follows:

 13. One of the possible answers is “A friend that works at Typeform”.
 We want to know who that is!
-So we made a follow-up Short text block asking, “Who is this wonderful friend?”
+So we made a follow-up Short text question asking, “Who is this wonderful friend?”

-14. We added a Logic jump to this Multiple choice block like this: If “How did you hear about…” is “A friend that works at Typeform” jumps to “Who is this wonderful friend?”
+14. We added a Logic jump to this Multiple choice question like this: If “How did you hear about…” is “A friend that works at Typeform” jumps to “Who is this wonderful friend?”
 Applicants who didn’t choose this answer will therefore not see this question!

 16. To finish up, we customize a Thank You screen as follows: